1968 Nickel Value Checker: Errors List, “D”, “S” Mint Mark Worth

 1968-S Nickel Value

-The 1968-S nickel marks the return of San Francisco Mint production after a four-year absence.
-This coin was widely hoarded by collectors due to the novelty of the restored “S” mintmark.
+The 1968-S nickel marks the return of San Francisco Mint production after a four-year absence, and it was widely hoarded by collectors excited by the restored “S” mintmark.
+This hoarding actually helped preserve a large number of uncirculated examples — which is why the coin is common in gem mint state.

 1968 S Nickel Price/Grade Chart